 What does this mean?

 We have thought hard and long about what this means.
-A lot of things have gone into shaping our thoughts on what a great experience in the cloud is.
+A lot of things have gone into shaping our thoughts on what a great experience in the cloud is that you can be able to get the smart technology your business needs.
 The biggest factor by far has been clients themselves.